hyperledger-solang/solang/docs/language/contracts.rst

 .. include:: ../examples/substrate/contract_gas_limit.sol
   :code: solidity

-When creating contract on Solana, the size of the new account can be specified using `space:`.
-By default, the new account is created with a size of 1 kilobyte (1024 bytes) plus the size required for any fixed-size fields.
-When you specify space, this is the space in addition to the fixed-size fields.
-So, if you specify `space: 0`, then there is no space for any dynamicially allocated fields.
+When creating a contract on Solana, the address of the new account must be specified using ```address:``.

-.. include:: ../examples/solana/contract_space.sol
+.. include:: ../examples/solana/contract_address.sol
   :code: solidity

 Base contracts, abstract contracts and interfaces